 Additionally, school superintendents must approve and submit District Assurances in the Grant Management Application and Planning (GMAP) system each year.
 Included is an assurance that the parents/legal guardians of all EL students in the district will be notified within 30 calendar days after the beginning of the school year of: (a) the reason for the child's identification as EL; (b) the child's level of English proficiency; (c) the child's program of instructional services; (d) the specific exit requirements for the program and (e) parental rights to opt out of services or to seek alternative services as outlined in ESEA Section 1112(e)(3), and in the case of a child with a disability, how such a program meets the objectives of the Individualized Education Program of the child, as described in Section 614(d) of the Individuals with Disabilities Education Act.
 For a child who has not been identified for participation in a language instruction education program prior to the beginning of the school year, the eligible entity (LEA/school district/consortium) assures that it will carry out subsections a-e within two weeks of the child being placed in such a program.
-The PSP provides documentation of this notification.
+Fulfillment of the parent notification requirement is documented on the PSP and a copy of the letter is saved in the student's EL folder.

 Districts are required to enroll a kindergarten student who has taken the W-APT test as an EL student regardless of the score.
-A PSP must be developed, services provided and the student will take the ACCESS (formerly known as the Assessing Comprehension and Communication in English State-to-State) for ELLs 2.0 in January.
-The student cannot exit the EL program until taking the ACCESS for

-ELLs in the first grade and meeting the exit criteria.
-The student's exit date would be the first day of enrollment in the second grade.
+A PSP must be developed, services provided and the student will take the ACCESS (formerly known as the Assessing Comprehension and Communication in English State-to-State) for ELLs in January.
+The student cannot exit the EL program until taking the ACCESS for ELLs in the first grade and meeting the exit criteria.
+The student's exit date would be June 30 of the year the student met the exit criteria.

-Currently, in order to exit from an EL program in the state of Kentucky, a student must achieve a score of 4.5 or higher Overall Composite Proficiency Level on a Tier B or a Tier C ACCESS for ELLS 2.0 as a student in the 1st grade or above.
-As a result of new cut scores on the ACCESS for ELLs 2.0 and the transition to the new WIDA Online Screener, the KDE's Office of Assessment and Accountability (OAA) conducted a standards setting process led by Gary Cook of WIDA on August 1, 2017.
-OAA invited a diverse group of participants from LEAs across the state to be involved in the process to determine if the entrance and exit criteria will remain the same or need revision.
+In order to exit from an EL program in the state of Kentucky, a student must achieve a score of 4.5 or higher Overall Composite Proficiency Level on a Tier B or a Tier C ACCESS for ELLs as a student in the 1st grade or above.
+As a result of new cut scores on the ACCESS for ELLs and the transition to the new WIDA Online Screener, the KDE's Office of Standards, Assessment, and Accountability (OSAA) conducted a standards setting process led by Dr. Gary Cook of WIDA on August 1, 2017.
+OSAA invited a diverse group of participants from LEAs across the state to be involved in the process to determine if the entrance and exit criteria would remain the same or need revision.
 The group was not only geographically diverse, including those from both urban and rural areas, but consisted of EL coordinators, EL teachers, a district Director of Exceptional Children, a consortium of EL consultants, a Director of Secondary Instruction and a District Assessment Coordinator from both large districts and small independent districts.
-Based on the review of Kentucky's ACCESS 2.0 data, the group is currently drafting a report to issue to the KDE with a summary of the findings as well as recommendations.
+Based on the review of Kentucky's ACCESS for ELLs data, the group consensus was to recommend an exit score of 4.5 with the ACCESS for ELLs.